 Investment Calculator

-Project your investment growth with lump sum, monthly contributions, dividend reinvestment, and tax drag.
-See nominal and inflation-adjusted future value with year-by-year breakdowns.
+Calculate future value with lump sum investing, monthly contributions, dividend reinvestment, inflation, and tax drag.
+Compare one-time investing vs recurring contributions with year-by-year breakdowns.

 💰 Investment Details